 But being centrists, the Free Democrats also have nothing per se against cooperating with the Social Democrats.
 The FDP was part of governing coalitions under Social Democrat chancellors Willy Brandt and Helmut Schmidt.
-There is considerable resistance in Germany toward the Social Democrats doing a deal with the Left party, the successor to the socialist party in communist East Germany.
-So, the SPD under Martin Schulz might not have any other option than to make a pact with the FDP and the Greens.
+There is considerable resistance in Germany toward the Social Democrats doing a deal with the Left Party, the successor to the socialist party in communist East Germany.

 The FDP was represented in parliament for 64 straight years but failed to clear the 5-percent hurdle in 2013 and lost all its seats in the Bundestag, the German parliament.
-That debacle was the result of weak leadership and the widespread perception that the party was interested only in holding power, not enacting any concrete policies.
-The 38-year-old Lindner is trying to overcome that image and has pointedly refused to identify potential coalition partners, stressing political positions instead.
+That debacle was the result of weak leadership under former chairmal Philip Rösler and the widespread perception that the party was interested only in holding power, not enacting any concrete policies.

 The Free Democrats are liberals in two senses of the word.
 They take a laissez-faire approach to government's relationship with business and have an unshakable faith in the free-market economy.
 They're also liberal democrats who think that the state should interfere as little as possible in the lives of individuals.
 So much for their general orientation.

-The FDP platform approved by the party conference on April 30 is a decidedly mixed bag, stressing two topics: digitization and education.
-The Free Democrats are promising to improve Germany's mediocre digital infrastructure and create a new Ministry of Digital Affairs, and to invest more in schools and universities.
+The FDP platform is a decidedly mixed bag, stressing two topics: digitization and education.
+The Free Democrats have been promising to improve Germany's mediocre digital infrastructure and create a new Ministry of Digital Affairs, and to invest more in schools and universities.
 These are hardly classic laissez-faire positions, but who doesn't enjoy high-speed internet surfing and learning useful skills?